Overnight Camp FAQ

 Meals

-Allergies can be accommodated at all meals if we are notified weeks in advance of the camp.
+Allergies or specific food preferences can be accommodated at all meals if we are notified in advance of the camp.
+If we don't have that information ahead of time, we'll still take care of kids, but food options may not be as complete or thorough.

 Drop off & pick up

-Enter at the South Entrance to Camp Casey.
+Enter at the South Entrance to Camp Casey; you'll see us!

 Be aware of increased ferry traffic during the holiday weekend. https://www.wsdot.wa.gov/ferries/.